Compare business electricity rates

 Alternatively, you can use the Energy Networks Association (ENA) postcode search tool to find the name and phone number of your network operator.
 Your network operator will be able to tell you who supplies your electricity.

-If you’re moving into a new business premises and the previous tenant or owner has let the electricity supplier know they’re moving, you should receive a letter addressed to ‘The Occupier’.
+If you’re moving into new business premises and the previous tenant or owner has let the electricity supplier know they’re moving, you should receive a letter addressed to ‘The Occupier’.
 This should give you details about the current energy supplier for the property.

 How does switching work for microbusinesses?